AminOmer/WC-Sudan-Payment-Gateway/readme.txt

 == Description ==

-Sudan Payment Gateway for WooCommerce by Amin Omer" is a payment plugin that enables customers to make payments through Sudan's Bank of Khartoum using the mBok application.
+Sudan Payment Gateway for WooCommerce is a payment plugin that enables customers to make payments through Sudan's Bank of Khartoum using the mBok application.
 Customers can upload a copy of the bank receipt with the transfer number to the checkout page, which will then be placed in a "processing" status until it is reviewed and completed by site admins.
 This plugin is easy to install and configure, and it provides a convenient payment solution for Sudanese businesses using WooCommerce.

 == Installation ==